 Has your ASUS ROG Strix RX 5700-series graphics card experienced overheating issues?

 If so, we would like to speak with you.
-Please fill out the contact form on this page, call us for a free consultation at (202) 470-3520, or send an email to email@example.com.
+Please complete the questionnaire below, call us for a free consultation at (202) 470-3520, or send an email to email@example.com.

 Attorneys Committed to Consumer Protection